digice/iOS-UIKit/classes/checkbox/README.md

 self.myCheckbox.tag = 0
 ```

 - optionally implement the available delegate method.
-The tag parameter identifies the checkbox and the checked parameter tells you whether checked was changed to true or false
+The tag parameter identifies the checkbox and the checked parameter tells you what checked value was changed to
 ```swift
 checkboxDidChangeState(_ tag: Int, _ checked: Bool)
 ```